Dbrowne14/MTGchaosdraft/README.md

 - Enter players and Shuffle matchups ✅
 - Track scores and wins/losses in Chaos Drafts
 - Provide a lightweight, no-login scoreboard for in-person or remote play
-- Keep the draft experience organized without needing pen and paper

 ---